St Cuthbert's Church, Elsdon

 St Cuthbert's Church is located in Elsdon, Alnwick, northeast England.
-The church was one of the resting places of St. Cuthbert's body in the wanderings of the monks.
+The church was one of the resting places of St. Cuthbert's body during the wanderings of the monks.
 It is one of the many dedicated to his memory.
 St Cuthbert's Church is a Grade I listed building in Northumberland.

 Geography

 St. Cuthbert's is situated within Elsdon's 7.5 acre village green.
 Larger in size than many Northumbrian churches, it is situated close to the fortified vicarage.
-It is 21 mi west-northwest from Morpeth.
+It is 21 mi west-northwest of Morpeth.
 The village and church are located along St. Cuthbert's Way.

 Architecture and fittings

 The church shows evidence of extensive later medieval rebuilding.
 The cause may have been damage at the time of the 1388 Battle of Otterburn.
-The ceiling over the nave and the transept aisles forms quadrants, and slabs exist across the structure.
-Of the present church, there are two transepts, one called Anderson's porch, and the other Hedley's porch.
+The ceiling over the nave and the transept aisles form quadrants, and slabs exist across the structure.
+Of the present church, there are two transepts: one called Anderson's porch, and the other, Hedley's porch.
 The building had a leper window.
 There are several deep cuts on one of the pillars of the arcade of the south aisle, which are of a different character from masons' marks, and considered likely to have been made by the sharpening of weapons upon them.

 In some country parishes in large sparsely-inhabited districts, it was expedient to build hearse-houses against the churches for the convenience of keeping a hearse for the use of the parishioners; one was built against the shady north side of the chancel of Elsdon's church.
 The rectory house is an old tower with a circular staircase at one corner.
 Its lowest story is spanned with one large arch.
 On its front arch are the arms of the Hunfranvilles, with an inscription beneath.

 History

 The first church at Elsdon was probably constructed of oak, with a roof made of rushes.
-A subsequent church has few remains still in existence: Norman pilasters, and two small Norman windows in the west gable, circa 1100 or earlier.
-Most of the current construction is 14th century.
+A subsequent church has few remaining features still in existence: Norman pilasters and two small Norman windows in the west gable, dating to circa 1100 or earlier.
+Most of the current construction dates back to the 14th century.
 St John the Evangelist's Church in Otterburn is a chapel-of-ease to St. Cuthbert's.

-The monks of Lindisfarne during their flight from the Danes, halted for a while with the relics of St. Cuthbert on what is now the site of Elsdon Church.
+The monks of Lindisfarne, during their flight from the Danes, halted for a while with the relics of St. Cuthbert on what is now the site of Elsdon Church.